AspadaX/TextExplorer/README.md

 TextExplorer is a powerful tool designed to make reading and searching through massive texts easier.
 It leverages vector search technology to efficiently find relevant information within large documents.
 This project uses the Qdrant vector database and ONNX for embedding models to provide fast and accurate search results.

+The backend is written in Rust for high performance.

 The open source version of this project is only for **RESEARCH** purposes.

-If you are interested in this project and would like to be part of this project, please reach me out.
+If you are interested in this project and would like to join, please reach me out.
 Commercial interests are also welcomed:

 Discord: `https://discord.gg/7u9U2Es5`